 Robert holds a Master of Public Policy from the University of Calgary, where he completed a capstone research project surveying the refugee housing affordability in Calgary, and offering recommendations to improve affordability.
 He also holds a Bachelor of Arts (Honours) from the University of Toronto in Anthropology.
-Previous to his current work, Robert was a frontline worker at Calgary Catholic Immigration Society, a non-profit focused on the settlement and integration of refugees and immigrants in Calgary.
+Robert was previously a frontline worker at Calgary Catholic Immigration Society, a non-profit focused on the settlement and integration of refugees and immigrants in Calgary.

 Proud son of two Canadian parents, one born here, the other a refugee from Chile.